 With new attacks and vulnerabilities commonly discovered in a wide range of systems, ITS cannot predict what malicious network use may surface.
 To defend our community against new or emerging network security threats, ITS reserves the right to respond immediately by imposing network restrictions upon any computer system at the College without prior notice.

 Before accessing Middlebury College’s network remotely, using a Virtual Private Network (VPN) connection, users must ensure that the computer they are using to connect to the Middlebury network is clean of all spyware, malware and viruses, whose existence can be the most direct way of compromising network security and passwords.
 If spyware, malware or viruses are seen emanating from a computer that is remotely connected, the user’s account will be locked until the password is changed and the user’s remote access permissions will be revoked until their computer is serviced.

 Telephone Services provides all voice services to the College.
 Faculty and staff are offered local and long distance service and voice mail boxes.
 Students residing on campus are offered telephone service and voice mail upon request.

 Please consult the Telephone Services webpages for service descriptions, how-to guides for the telephone and voice mail systems, prepaid long-distance services for students, and sources for additional information.

-The purpose of network monitoring is to identify and block malicious activity in order to protect the College’s data, systems, and reputation.
+The primary purpose of network monitoring is to ensure the availability, performance and security of Middlebury’s network services.
+This includes identifying and blocking malicious activity in order to protect the College’s data, systems, and reputation.

 The scope includes all computing systems and network infrastructure owned or managed by Middlebury.